What are the benefits of joining a Fraternity or Sorority?

 A truly rewarding fraternal experience provides our students with a complement to the academic mission while they are students at Shepherd University and attends to their development, both ethically and academically, by providing them with peer groups, values-based programming, service opportunities, leadership development, social outlets lifelong friendships, and a career network.
 Our fraternal organizations seek to uphold the tenets of scholarship, leadership, service, and brother/sisterhood.
 These values based organizations challenge their members to instill these principles into their own lives through their activities and interactions with the collegiate brothers or sisters, and alumni.

 What fraternities and sororities are at Shepherd University?

 Currently there are 11 chapters at Shepherd University.
 Each Chapter is affiliated with a national or international organization that provides support and guidance for local chapters.
-Each chapter belongs to the either the Interfraternity Council (IFC) or the National Panhellenic Council (NPC), or the Professional Greek Council (PGC).
+Each chapter belongs to the either the Interfraternity Council (IFC), the National Panhellenic Council (NPC), or the Professional Greek Council (PGC).

 - Social Sororities: Alpha Sigma Tau (AST), Delta Zeta (DZ), Sigma Sigma Sigma (Sigma)